Symplectic Homogenization: Proof of the main theorem

-The first step goes along the following lines: if $H$ is independent form $q$, then $c(\mu_{q}\otimes 1(p),\phi_{k}^t)=H(p)$, so we have to prove that exists.
-This is the second part of subsection \ref{reform} and is proved in proposition \ref{4.6}.
+The first step goes along the following lines: if $H$ does not depend on $(t,q)$, then $c(\mu_{q}\otimes 1(p),\phi^1)=H(p)$, so\footnote{Remember that according to Proposition \ref{Prop-3.14}, spectral numbers are well defined on $\gclDHamc {T^*T^n}$.} if $H_k$ is a sequence of autonomous Hamiltonians $\gamma$-converging to $\overline H$, we must have that We shall thus try to define $\overline H$ using this formula, and we shall first prove that this limit exists.
+This is the object of the second part of subsection \ref{subsec:reform} and is proved in proposition \ref{4.6}.
+We thus get a candidate ${\overline\varphi}^{1}$ for the $\gamma$-limit of $\phi_{k}^1$.

 The second step is more delicate, and is dealt with in subsection \ref{eop}.
-In fact, the formula obtained for the \GFQI of $\phi_{k}^{t}$ yields an inequality valid for any Hamiltonian map $\alpha$
+The formula obtained for the \GFQI of $\phi_{k}^{t}$ yields the following inequality valid for any Hamiltonian map $\alpha$